OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

     = t_1 + p_1t_2.
 $$
 {: refdef}
+Reversing the order exchanges the indices 1 and 2.

 Adjusting my search parameters many times, the hardest seed I found with this approach was 37UKXMQJQ which has the following properties:
 1. Neow also offers 1 removal, 100g, and 250g for lost max HP.